-The various investigations involved and their changed behavior in light of Addison’s disease can be summarized as below for easy memorization and recall.
+The various investigations involved and their changed behavior in light of Addison’s disease are summarized in the following table for easy memorization and recall.

-Adrenal MRI is used to detect any hemorrhage or tumor.
+Adrenal magnetic resonance imaging (MRI) is used to detect any hemorrhage or tumor.

 Addison’s disease is a medical diagnosis with a medical line of management.
-Treatment is steroids all lifelong.
-It specifically involves replacement of steroids either in the form of Hydrocortisone or Prednisolone in customized dosage form that suits the individual patient.
-A subset of patients also requires mineralocorticoids replacement in the form of Fludrocortisone.
+Treatment is lifelong administration of steroids.
+It specifically involves the replacement of steroids either in the form of hydrocortisone or prednisolone in a customized dosage form that suits the individual patient.
+A subset of patients also requires mineralocorticoid replacement in the form of fludrocortisone.

-Pediatric patients have to be wary of stressful circumstances which call for use of escalated doses of steroids to evade the occurrence of Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
-Anything from dental treatment to a major surgery can induce stress in these patients.
-Infections are a significant relay for induction of crisis.
+In pediatric patients, clinicians must be wary of stressful circumstances that call for the use of escalated doses of steroids to avoid Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
+Anything from dental treatment to major surgery can induce stress in these patients.
+Infections are commonly the nidus for the onset of an adrenal crisis.

 Treatment of Addisonian crisis

-Specific treatment of Addisonian crisis demands emergent management as it is life threatening in nature.
-The key management steps are listed as follows:
+Specific treatment of the Addisonian crisis demands emergent management because it is life-threatening in nature.
+The key management steps are as follows:

-- Hydration with enormous stocks of intravenous saline solution with dextrose
+- Hydrate with enormous stocks of intravenous saline solution with dextrose.

-- Simultaneous intravenous steroids replacement, hydrocortisone used if oral replacement is appropriate
+- Use simultaneous intravenous steroids replacement, a hydrocortisone if oral replacement is appropriate.

-- Occasional intramuscular saline injection if used if intravenous access is not available due to a myriad number of reasons
+- Occasional intramuscular saline injection is used if intravenous access is not available due to a myriad number of reasons.

-- Oral fludrocortisone is used to replace mineralocorticoids if need be
+- Oral fludrocortisone is used to replace mineralocorticoids if needed.

 Growth and puberty